MoedaPlatform/moeda-content/faq/en-US.md

 ## Where can I purchase MDA?

 MDAs are a crucial part of you being able to participate in the investments from our platform.
 They are no longer being created at this point, and you will need to purchase them from an existing holder.
 To do this, contact an exchange (cryptocurrency exchange) to check on the values, conditions, regulatory requirements and make a trade.
 The following exchanges deal in our token: [Binance](https://www.binance.com/), [LBank](https://www.lbank.info/), [BKex](https://www.bkex.com/), [EtherDelta](https://etherdelta.com/), [Allcoin](https://www.allcoin.com/), [Coinbene](https://www.coinbene.com/).

-## Am I able to invest in Moeda projects without the MDA, using my money in Brazilian Reais (R$)?

-If you are Brazilian and have a valid CPF number, you can register for an account with Moeda and use regular currency (R$).
-To access Moeda's ecosystem outside Brazil, our cryptocurrency (MDA) is required.

 ## What's the difference between Moeda and other cryptocurrencies?